Ancestry Onboarding

 I found that only 67% of customers were being shown a historical record after filling out information for their family.

-The first test focused on customers not wanting to add certain relatives.
-Rather than making them go through unnecessary screens that they didn't want to fill out and risk potential drop-off, I let them choose which family members they wanted to add in the beginning of the flow.
+Rather than making a customer go through unnecessary screens that they didn't want to fill out and risk potential drop-off, I let them choose which family members they wanted to add in the beginning of the flow.

-The second test performed the best, increasing historical record generation for customers by +16%.
+The second experiment performed the best, increasing historical record generation for customers by +16%.

 The first test had negative results, with a -6% decrease in historical record generation.